 You know how Greek food (and Greeks) are considered good friends of garlic.
 Well, here's the brightest example of this.

-Proper Tzatziki is loaded with garlic.
+Traditional Tzatziki is loaded with garlic.
 To the point, it burns in your mouth.
-And here comes the bread to rescue you, or even better the pita bread.
+And here comes the bread to rescue you, or even better, the pita bread.

 -You may want to try my homemade Pita bread made with Greek yogurt and no yeast.

 Yes, you've guessed it!
 Inside wraps or sandwiches.
 Like in Traditional Pork Pita Gyros or Chicken Gyros.
-Or simply as a side to Chicken Souvlaki or Pork Souvlaki or any grilled meat indeed.
-There isn't a better side to charred, fire-cooked meat, every Greek will tell you that. 😉
+Or simply as a side to Chicken Souvlaki, Lamb Souvlaki, Pork Souvlaki, or any grilled meat you like!
+There isn't a better side to charred, fire-cooked meat, every Greek will tell you that. 😉 Oh, and it's also a must for Easter Roast Lamb.

 Recipe